-11-year-old with cerebral palsy bags his 1st buck; Post goes viral - NewsBreak
+11-year-old with cerebral palsy bags his 1st buck; post goes viral - NewsBreak

 An avid hunter, Daniel McCormick engineered a system so his 11-year-old, who uses a wheelchair, could have the freedom to hunt by himself.

 “He does that with a button,” Daniel McCormick said, demonstrating.
-“He just pushes it and it sends power to it, and he pulls the trigger.”Here’s what it takes to be considered ‘rich’ in Nashville
+“He just pushes it and it sends power to it, and he pulls the trigger.”Instagram launches tool urging teens to take a break

 Lucas is now able to not only shoot the gun himself but also see the deer on a screen attached to the device.